 Sealing the Cracks

-During the summer, you want to make sure your heat vents are closed and secured.
+You want to ensure your heat vents are closed and secured during the summer.
 Conversely, your air conditioner ducts should be sealed during the winter.
-Slideout edges should be inspected and covered with door draft stoppers or other draft preventing materials.
+Slideout edges should be inspected and covered with door draft stoppers or other draft-preventing materials.

 Even if your ducting is insulated, you’re wasting climate-control energy keeping these unneeded ducts temperature controlled.
 Sealing these vents will not only increase your R-value, but the interior of your RV will also reach your desired temperature faster and more efficiently.

 Moisture in the air doesn’t affect your R-value, but it does affect your energy costs.
 Humid air takes more energy to cool than dry air.
-Water is not a conductor of heat, so it takes longer to cool or heat.
+Water isn’t a conductor of heat, so it takes longer to cool or heat.

 This is only part of the issue with humid air.
 If your RV’s interior is exposed to humid air for long periods of time, this is perfect conditions for mold and mildew to start growing.
 The wooden infrastructure of your furniture and various other components that aren’t sealed can start to crack or warp.

-If your rooftop air conditioner doesn’t have a dehumidifier feature in it, you may want to invest in a dehumidifier.
+Your rooftop air conditioner doesn’t have a dehumidifier feature in it, so you may want to invest in a dehumidifier.
 You’ll see your energy costs drop and elongate the life of your RV.
-This will also save you from potentially having to replace any insulation that’s prone to water-related damage.
+This’ll also save you from having to replace any insulation prone to water-related damage.

 Now that you have a full tool belt of knowledge concerning what R-value means and how it relates to your RV, we’ll explore the common types of insulation within the RV world.
-For those do-it-yourselfers (D.I.Y.) who are rebuilding their Antique (pre-1945), Vintage (1946- 1969), or Classic (1970- 2007) coach, this section can help you with your project.
+For those do-it-yourselfers (DIY) who are rebuilding their Antique (pre-1944), Vintage (1945- 1970), Classic (1971- 1989), or Neo-Classic (1990-2007) Era coach, this section can help you with your project.

 Rigid foam is the most popular type of insulation used today.
 RV manufacturers cut the polyfoam into precisely measured pieces and put them in a heated press with the exterior walls.
 This process bonds the two pieces to create an airtight seal.